Nesvilab/Crystal-C/README.md

 # How to Cite
-•	Chang HY, Kong AT, da Veiga Leprevost F, Avtonomov DM, Haynes SE, Nesvizhskii AI.
+Chang HY, Kong AT, da Veiga Leprevost F, Avtonomov DM, Haynes SE, Nesvizhskii AI.
 Crystal-C: A Computational Tool for Refinement of Open Search Results.
 J Proteome Res.
 2020.
 [Manuscript](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.0c00119)

-For other tools developed by the Nesvizhskii lab, see our website www.nesvilab.org.
+For other tools developed by the Nesvizhskii lab, see our website: www.nesvilab.org.